 That is why, when the Spanish arrived, many Mesoamerican tribes, like the Tlaxcalans, were all too willing to help the invaders destroy the Aztec.

-After Columbus' arrival in the New World in 1492, a flood of other Spanish explorers and treasure hunters has headed west.
+After Columbus' arrival in the New World in 1492, a flood of other Spanish explorers and treasure hunters headed west.

-By 1515, rumours had reached the Aztec emperor about mysterious foreigners in the region.
+It was at this time that rumours had reached the Aztec emperor about mysterious foreigners in the region.

 Cortez was born in Spain and was among the Spaniards who ventured to the New World.